victronenergy/venus-html5-app/README.md

 This will start the webpack dev server, which will recompile the app on code changes and hot reload the UI.

-Note that the app will attempt to by default connect to MQTT broker served via the same port as the app and path `websocket-mqtt`, and that will eventually fail.
+Note that the app will attempt to connect to MQTT broker served via the same port as the app and path `/websocket-mqtt`, and that will eventually fail.

-You will need to change the `host`, `port`, and `path` (defaults to `websocket-mqtt`) query parameters to connect to a different Venus websocket MQTT host.
+You will need to change the `host`, `port`, and `path` (defaults to `/websocket-mqtt`) query parameters to connect to a different Venus websocket MQTT host.

 To connect to a Venus device with `VENUS_DEVICE_IP` running firmware >= 3.50 use the following URL: